This blog was first published in February 2015 and has been updated in October 2018.

 7. White space is your best friend

-We love colours, we love big images, but sometimes a healthy amount of white space is just as important.
+We love colours, and we love big images, but sometimes a healthy amount of white space is just as important.
 As much as you want to include lots of information, text, headers, images, pull-outs, quotes and stats, you also want to keep things neat and tidy – and that’s where white space comes in.

 Another good example is the NVIDIA website.
 It has a banner image on the main page with a prominent call-to-action and cycles through four images.
 The banner image is split from the subsequent thumbnail images below and features a lot of white space, allowing visitors to focus on each item being offered.